wp-plugins/yet-another-stars-rating/readme.txt

 == Changelog ==

+= 0.4.6 =
+* New feature: you can add your own css rules!
+* Popup shortcode creator use the built-in wordpress style, fresher and lighter
+* Fixed many bugs in shortcode [yasr_visitor_votes] : if you've had problem with a size that was not "large", try it now!
+* Swiched color for all stars set: yellow by default, red only when is active
+* Changed file name jquery.cookie.min.js in jquery-cookie.min.js, to avoid conflict with apache mod_security (thank's SubZeroD)
+* Many code changes

 = 0.4.5 =
 * New feature: Added custom post type support!
 * Some fixes while editing / updating a multi-set